Help! Can’t view video files on my hard drive.

 Option 1: DIY, After the Shoot

 Thankfully, there is a free video player that plays almost any video file format.
-VLC Player was created by VideoLAN , a non-profit supporter of Open Source content.
-But before you get too excited, don’t think that you can simply click on a RAW file folder or even individual file and suddenly it will play.
+VLC Player was created by VideoLAN , a non-profit supporter of open-source content.
+But before you get too excited, don’t think that you can simply click on a raw file folder or even an individual file and suddenly it will play.
 RAW files have a complicated structure.
 All the data contained within that file has been stored in a number of ways within that folder.
-We all have experienced a corrupt file, i.e. a file that either is missing data or the data has been misplaced in some way.
+We all have experienced a corrupt file, i.e., a file that either has missing data or has been misplaced in some way.
 RAW files especially rely on that delicate file structure.
-Once corrupt they are often lost forever.
-Some camera manufacturers, such as Sony and Panasonic do offer free downloadable viewers so that you actually CAN view the raw files in all their sizeable glory.
+Once corrupt, they are often lost forever.
+Some camera manufacturers, such as Sony and Panasonic do offer free downloadable viewers so that you can actually view the raw files in all their sizeable glory.

 Option 2: CYA, before the shoot

 There are professional recorders available that can record compressed files simultaneously while the videographer is shooting RAW.
-These devices can be very pricey and therefore are not typically included in a camera operators gear.
-It also adds one more responsibility to a videographer’s day, as now your camera person is setting up and monitoring TWO devices.
+These devices can be very expensive and therefore are not typically included in camera operator gear.
+It also adds one more responsibility to a videographer’s day, as now your camera person is setting up and monitoring two devices.
 The second method is for the camera operator to pull the files into an editing or conversion program and convert the files to a viewable format.
-But not every cameraman is an editor and therefore this is not a required or expected part of the operator’s responsibilities.
+But not every cameraman is an editor, and therefore this is not a required or expected part of the operator’s responsibilities.
 It is also a huge time consumer, which translates into unnecessary crew overtime.
 Additionally, you will want those files backed up before any compression is attempted.
-Any professional operator will want a backup copy of ALL files.
-So now rather than simply compressing files and handing them off to you, the videographer is now creating a copy as well.
+Any professional operator will want a backup copy of all files.
+So now, rather than simply compressing files and handing them off to you, the videographer is now creating a copy as well.
 In all, this process can add hours to a day.

 Final Word to the Wise

-In the future, when hiring a videographer or video company, tell them in your first call that you want the raw camera files AND compressed .mov or .mp4 files.
-Be sure to request this BEFORE the shoot day in order to assure that the necessary equipment is on site on shoot day to record compressed files as well as the RAW files.
+In the future, when hiring a videographer or video company, tell them in your first call that you want raw camera files AND compressed.mov or.mp4 files.
+Be sure to request this BEFORE the shoot day in order to assure that the necessary equipment is on site on shoot day to record compressed files as well as raw files.
 An experienced crew will be able to hand off the files to you and make it clear what goes to your editor and what is for your internal use.